-NIU will also notify the student of any right to file a complaint with the alleged offender's school or local police.
+NIU will also notify the complainant (victim) of any right to file a complaint with the alleged offender's school or local police.
 NIU may also decide not to invite the visiting school back to its campus.
 Even though NIU's ability to take direct action against a particular offender may be limited, the university will take appropriate steps to provide remedies for the victim and the broader university community.

 A Title IX coordinator's responsibilities include:

 - Overseeing the university's response to Title IX reports and complaints.

 - Coordinating and implementing supportive measures.